Stephens County License Hearing Guide

 Possible Outcomes

-- Eligibility Requirements: To be eligible for an Occupational License, you must meet certain requirements, including:
+- Eligibility Requirements: To be eligible for a restricted license, you must typically meet the following requirements:

-- Costs and Application Process: The application process for an Occupational License involves filing a petition with the county court in the county where you reside or where the offense occurred (Stephens County in your case).
-There are court filing fees associated with the petition.
-You'll need to provide documentation supporting your need to drive.
+- Costs and Application Process: The application process involves filing a petition with the court and providing documentation to support your need for a restricted license.
+There are filing fees associated with the application.

-- IID Requirement: Depending on the circumstances of your DUI, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of the Occupational License.
+- IID Requirement: Depending on the circumstances of your DUI arrest and your driving history, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a restricted license.

 Getting Your License Back